 *contains affiliate link

 But last year it died and RancherMan had to pull it down.
 Broke my heart, y’all!
-He took one of the huge limbs and made me a laundry pole, I love that.
-And he used several of the straight branches to make beautiful walking sticks too.
-Then the rest of this tree was hauled to our burn pile.
+The once-beautiful tree was hauled in large pieces to our burn pile.

 Decorative Idea For Cedar Log

 I told him I wanted to make a solar light feature for our home’s front walk.
 Then I asked him to saw the cedar log into different and graduating sizes.

 One log should be around 2 feet long, another 1.5 feet and the last about 1 ft.
 He sawed them to length for me.

 How I love that cedar’s red heartwood!
 Oh, and that smell of fresh cedar. (breathes deeply) Delightful!

 I’d already purchased 3 *solar lights.
 There are many different styles and although I could have purchased some plainer ones for almost nothing, I wanted these because they were a little more decorative without being too flashy.

 I like the design with a small cap over them.
 To me they’re classy without being just too much.
 They’ll look perfect in my new solar light feature!

 After the logs were cut & sat up on their ends RancherMan took a paddle bit and drilled a hole into the top of each log.